-9.5.
+- this policy as well as demonstrate the need for such agreement in order to achieve merSETA strategic priority. - 9.4.
+The merSETA reserves the right to withhold payments for either mandatory or discretionary grant disbursements, should all the relevant supporting documents not be provided by an entity. - 9.5.
 In the case whereby an entity has an active agreement with the merSETA and wishes to apply for funding through an additional agreement, consideration may be given to such an application on demonstration of good performance on its active agreement.
-The additional application remains subject to the verification, evaluation and approval system detailed in the Grants Criteria and Guideline (DGD-GL-001).
+The additional application remains subject to the verification, evaluation and approval system detailed in the Grants Criteria and Guideline-Ref: DGD-GL-001.